kantuni/ACM-ICPC/README.md

 # [ACM-ICPC Live Archive](https://icpcarchive.ecs.baylor.edu) Problems Solutions

-> Champions aren't made in the gyms.
-Champions are made from something they have deep inside them.
+> "Champions aren’t made in gyms.
+Champions are made from something they have deep inside them – a desire, a dream, a vision."
 >
 > \- Muhammad Ali